darosio/nima_io/README.rst

 Notebooks to help development and illustrate usage are in the examples folder.

-I have tried to explore TileStitch java class, but decided to implement TileStitcher in python.
+Tried to explore TileStitch java class, but decided to implement TileStitcher in python.

 Improvements can be implemented in the code for the multichannel ome standard example, which does not have obj or resolutionX metadata.
 Many other instrument, experiment or